VanTamNguyen/Java-Backend/https.md

 #### 1.4 How a website get a certificate?
 * First website owner generate pair of public/private key.
 He keeps the private key secret.
 He gives a *Certificate Signing Request (CSR)* and his public key to CA.
 * CA creates personal certificate based on CSR include domain name, owner name, expiration date etc and also add **CA's digital signature** to certificate.
 Then CA uses website owner's public key to encrypt the certificate and send back to website owner.
 * Website owner receives the encrypted certificate and uses his private key to decrypt certificate.
-Finally he installs that certificate on website.
+Finally he installs that certificate on his website.

 #### 1.5 X509 Certificate